 FontsThe fonts used on this website are Comic Sans MS and Arial (or Helvetica or Verdana).
 The browser uses these fonts from your computer if they are found.
 Otherwise it uses your browser's default font from the same generic font families Cursive and Sans-serif.
 For proper layout of text and pictures you should choose at least a medium text size "View > Text Size > Medium or Normal".

-HTML compatibilityThis website has valid HTML 5.2, CCS 3 and RSS 2.0 code.
+HTML compatibilityThis website has valid HTML 5.2, and CCS 3 code.
 It has successfully performed formal validations conforming the World Wide Web Consortium (W3C) recommendations.
 It is validated with the W3C Markup Validation Service, the W3C CSS Validation Service, the Total Validator and the W3C Feed Validation Service.
-This means that all HTML, CSS and RSS code in any web page is error-free and therefore should display correctly in all current, modern internet browsers.
+This means that all HTML and CSS code in any web page is error-free and therefore should display correctly in all current, modern internet browsers.

 All HTML web pages are character encoded with the variable-length UTF-8 Unicode without a Byte Order Mark (BOM).